Beginning farmers, ranchers grow as total farm numbers drop

 While the share of farms using agricultural credit had a slight drop, the U.S. Department of Agriculture’s Farm Service Agency federal loan programs “appeared to be crucial in enabling beginning farmers and ranchers, and especially beginning socially disadvantaged farmer and rancher groups, to access loans,” the study states.

-The nation’s total number of farm operations decreased 3.2% between 2012 and 2017, but the Division of Agriculture study showed the number of “socially disadvantaged beginning farmers/ranchers” counted as “primary producers” went up by 10.7%.
+The nation’s total number of farm operations decreased 3.2 percent between 2012 and 2017, but the Division of Agriculture study showed the number of “socially disadvantaged beginning farmers/ranchers” counted as “primary producers” went up by 10.7 percent.
 Average farm size did not increase as much as might be expected, Ahrendsen said, since some farmland went for use for other purposes, such as urban development.
-The average farm size increased 1.8% from 433 acres in 2012 to 441 acres in 2017, while the total land in farms decreased 1.6%.
+The average farm size increased 1.8 percent from 433 acres in 2012 to 441 acres in 2017, while the total land in farms decreased 1.6 percent.

 The study concluded that the United States might be making some progress toward the goal of making it easier for farmers to get started, especially among historically underserved groups.
 Without the federal credit sources, beginning farmers and ranchers could be restricted in growing their operations, the study added.